 You may need to consider running a combination of two or more of them.

-Some larger companies offer storage as a “must have” with hosted email or along with something as basic as purchasing a new smartphone.
+Some larger companies offer storage as a “must-have” with hosted email or something as basic as purchasing a new smartphone.

 You will, however, have to ask yourself a few more pressing questions around functionality, data security, and compliance before taking it up.